-

 Regional Tracks

 Participants compete within their region.
 Each region has its own winners and prizes.
-Within each regional track, participants choose a sub-track (Technical AI Safety or AI Governance/Policy).
+Within each regional track, participants choose a sub-track (Technical AI Safety, AI Governance/Policy, or a locally-tailored sub-track defined by their hub).

 Track: Latin America

-Hubs in Sao Paulo, Buenos Aires, Bogota, and Merida.
+Hubs in São Paulo, Buenos Aires, Bogotá, Mérida, and Guadalajara, with Santa Cruz (Bolivia) in conversation.
 Three winning teams ($3,000 total).

 Brazil's AI bill (PL 2.338/2023), approved by the Senate and pending Chamber vote, includes a standalone human rights chapter that goes beyond the EU AI Act.
 Chile became the first country in the world to constitutionally protect neuro-rights.
 Colombia's CONPES 4144 established a national AI policy framework in early 2025.
 Projects in this track can address technical safety, governance, or locally tailored problems like AI fairness for Portuguese and Spanish language models, regulatory analysis of emerging legislation, or safety evaluations for AI systems deployed in Latin American contexts.